 This, of course, is not a new issue.
 Every day, we actively take steps to guard ourselves against what we suspect may not be accurate.
 We may choose not to read certain newspapers or publications, for example, that have a record of spreading falsehoods.
 When a story breaks, we may temper our desire to find out information quickly with the knowledge that a number of inaccurate details can typically leak out as a situation unfolds.
 The ongoing COVID-19 pandemic has illustrated only too well just how critical it is to have accurate, up-to-date information as a foundation for decision making.

-But as the ways in which we consume information change over time, our safeguards should evolve accordingly.
+But as the ways in which we absorb information change over time, our safeguards should evolve accordingly.
 One of the latest efforts to bring about change comes courtesy of Adobe, Twitter and The New York Times, who have come together to develop a new Content Authenticity Initiative (CAI).
 The initiative was first announced in November 2019 but, at that point, only basic details into what the initiative proposed were announced.
 Now, thanks to a recently released white paper, many further details of how this would all work in practice have been revealed.